Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Panthenol: Promotes skin regeneration

-Moisturizing creams are particularly rich and contain a high proportion of natural oils and butters.
-They are ideal for very dry skin or as a nighttime moisturizer when the skin has time to absorb the active ingredients.
+Lipid-replenishing creams are particularly rich and contain a high proportion of natural oils and butter.
+They are excellent for very dry skin areas or as a night cream when the skin has time to absorb the active ingredients.

-- Shea butter: Rich in vitamins A and E, highly moisturizing
+- Shea Butter: Rich in vitamins A and E, highly lipid-replenishing

 - Coconut oil: Antimicrobial and anti-inflammatory

-- Almond oil: Particularly well tolerated, even by baby skin
+- Almond oil: Particularly well-tolerated, even for baby skin

 - Hemp seed oil: Optimal ratio of omega-3 to omega-6 fatty acids